Canada Far and Wide in Circle-Vision 360 at Epcot

 Canada Far and Wide is a Circle-Vision 360 film attraction in the Canada Pavilion at Epcot.
-This film debuted a few years ago, replacing the previous film O Canada.
+This film debuted a few years ago, replacing the previous film, O Canada.

-While the film brings an updated preview of some of Canada’s most treasured landmarks, it seems to have lost the charm of its predecessor.
+While the film provides an updated preview of some of Canada’s most treasured landmarks, it seems to have lost its predecessor’s charm.
 However, this attraction is not the worst place to take a break during your Walt Disney World vacation.
+Below, we’ll examine the details for seeing Canada Far and Wide on your next visit.
+We’ll also discuss how to find this attraction and what to expect.

 Here is a quick reference chart for Canada Far and Wide.